 - The nearest water and flush toilets are at the Visitor Centre, so be sure to bring potable water with you.

 - Tipis and trapper’s tents have sleeping pads, but you must bring your own bedding.

 - Don’t forget your camp stove, cookware and utensils.

 - Firewood can be purchased from Parks Staff who come around frequently.
-We got a couple HUGE bundles for only $6.80 each.

 - Keep all food and items with a scent in your vehicle or bear-proof food lockers.

 - If rain is in the forecast, I recommend staying in the trapper’s tents.
 Water can come in the top of the tipis.